dnakano/stock-watch-list/README.md

 # Stock Watch List application
 Stock Watch List application is written in [React](https://reactjs.org/) using React Hooks (for demonstration purpose only).

+The stock quotes and symbols are retrieved using [Alpha Vantage API](https://www.alphavantage.co/).

 The application is located on [my portfolio website](https://daisukenakano.com/index.php#spa).

 The source codes are located in the **src** directory: